These Crispy Parmesan Herb Potato Stacks are perfect as a side dish to any meal! They are quick, easy and delicious!

 - Using a mandolin, or very carefully with a knife, thinly slice potatoes to 1/8 inch thick.

 - Place sliced potatoes into a large bowl.
 Pour olive oil, salt, pepper, garlic, parmesan and thyme leaves on top.
 Mix together until evenly coated.
 I find it easiest, albeit messy, to do this with your hands.

 - Divide potatoes and stack into muffin tin.
 It's ok if some stack above the tin, they will shrink a bit as they bake.
-Pour any remaining olive oil on top of potato stacks and bake for 40 minutes, turning halfway.
+Pour any remaining olive oil on top of potato stacks and bake for 40 minutes, turning the muffin tin in the oven halfway through baking.
 Check for doneness by sticking a fork into the center stack.
 If it easily slides in, they are done, if it's crunchy at all, go a few more minutes in the oven.

 - Top with additional grated parmesan, salt and pepper if desired.
 Serve hot.